JasonBBelcher/CRUD-code-challenge/README.md

 - View a list of targets DONE
 - Edit an existing target DONE
 - Create a new target DONE
-- Delete a target
+- Delete a target DONE
-- Visualization of AGR data across all created targets
+- Visualization of AGR data across all created targets DONE
+- Deployed to Heroku DONE
+- Styled with Bootstrap DONE
 ### Assumptions:
 - Use a modern JavaScript framework (e.g., React, Angular)
 - Data does not need to be persisted (use mock data)